Mid-life crisis reduced to purchase of cycling equipment

-WHILE previous generations favoured red cars, alcohol and affairs, modern men are increasingly limiting their mid-life madness to buying bikes they don’t really want, it has emerged.
+MEN are increasingly limiting their mid-life madness to buying bikes they do not really want, it has emerged.

-The Institute for Studies found that 43% of professional men aged 35-50 have spent more than £500 on a bike without really knowing why.
+The Institute for Studies found that 43 percent of professional men aged 35-50 have spent more than £500 on a bike without really knowing why.

 Professor Henry Brubaker said: “Historically, men of a certain age have spent their disposable incomes on small fibreglass sports cars that the man in the shop described as a ‘fanny magnet’.

 “This would be combined with pointy shoes, brown leather clothing and a hip flask – the objective being an overall sense of virility that would impress ‘dolly birds’.

 “So it’s interesting that today’s middle-aged man is choosing instead to spend the disposable income generated by the job he hates on a Tungusku 9000 super-lightweight racing bike made from sort sort of space carbon and weighing less than a grape.

 “And then riding around on top of it.
 Wearing spandex.
 And a plastic hat.
 Like a total bell-end.

 Roy Hobbs, 41, said: “I dressed myself in the gear and looked at myself in the mirror and thought, ‘What have I become?’
 I looked like a chunky wasp.

-“Maybe I will take the bike into the garden tomorrow and smash it with a mallet, while weeping.”
+“Maybe I’ll take the bike into the garden tomorrow and smash it with a mallet, while weeping.”